All Episodes

 It's a let's look at everything and pretend that we're also victims so that nobody thinks we're actually going against Trump because his poll numbers keep going up.

-Uh that's what I make of it all, Sean.
+That's what I make of it all, Sean.

-Well, the reason is because they're probably not going to have to pardon Hunter Biden, because I bet you nothing comes out of it.
+Well, the reason is because they're probably not going to have to pardon Hunter Biden because I bet you nothing comes out of it.

-They've used it um as a sword as as a way to make themselves as well look like victims, and anybody that's buying it, it's frankly in another planet.
+They've used it as a sword, as a way to make themselves look like victims.

-But the evidence is so overwhelming, it's so incontrovertible on so many levels.
+It's so incontrovertible on so many levels.

 Greg Jarrett, we have gone over this chapter and verse.

-Um, I mean, here you have somebody admitting in their own words that they have no experience.
+I mean, here you have somebody admitting in their own words that they have no experience.

-Uh here you have show corporations, here you have lies, repeated lies about never having even spoken to Hunter or his brother or anybody for that matter.
+Here you have lies, repeated lies about never having even spoken to Hunter or his brother or anybody for that matter.

 There's documents, testimony, White House logs, photographs, emails, text messages, all of which implicate Joe Biden.